 I won’t be going back to low-fat processed foods, like the ones I ate for years and years.
 But I will make smarter, healthier food choices.
 More chicken, more turkey, more fish … We’ll have to make smarter choices about the cuts of beef we eat on a regular basis, and even the fat content of the meats.
 Maybe I will have to eat more spinach (which admittedly, I am not that fond of) for iron … I don’t know.
 It’s going to be a challenge to find a new way of eating that bridges my desire for a local, natural diet and my need for a low-fat one.

 Whether it improves my asthma or just helps me lose weight, I can see only positives coming from this.
 This was just the catalyst I needed to really commit to changing how I eat.

-Now, this is where I would normally come up with some transition between the story and the recipe but there is no natural transition … so instead, I just give you a delicious, homemade hummus recipe.
+Now, this is where I would normally come up with some transition between the story and the recipe but there is no natural transition … so instead, I just give you a delicious, homemade Caramelized Shallot Hummus Recipe.
 It’s rich and creamy with a tinge of sweetness from the caramelized shallots.
 Easy as pie … and it falls in line with my need for a lower-fat diet.

 Does this study change anything for you?
 Share!